 Resources for Teachers and Parents

-Obviously, teaching children to wash their hands properly and thoroughly is vital to their health and the wellbeing of those around them.
+Teaching children to wash their hands thoroughly and adequately is vital to their health and the well-being of those around them.

 However, kids often miss areas under their fingernails and in between their fingers.